Omricoh/ChipMate/DEPLOYMENT.md

-# ChipMate Railway.com Deployment Guide
+# ChipMate Railway.com Deployment Guid

 This guide will help you deploy ChipMate to Railway.com with the web interface.